 For more info, check out the Falcon Keypad page.

 The single keyboard above is great for mobile phones, where you're only using one hand.
 But Musa keyboards for computers - where both hands are free - usually use a double keyboard.
 The lefthand keyboard is simply the mirror image of the righthand keyboard, so you use the same fingers for each shape.
 It looks like this:

 To use the double keyboard, you press the the key for the top of the letter on the left with your left hand and the key for the bottom of the letter on the right with your right hand.
 The two keys can be pressed in either order, or one can be held down while the other is pressed, so it's faster than the single version.

 To type the word on the double keyboard, you'd enter these keys :

-Most of you will use a Shwa virtual keyboard, which pops up on your screen (or your phone) when you need to enter Shwa.
+Most of you will use a Musa virtual keyboard, which pops up on your screen (or your phone) when you need to enter Musa.
 One big advantage is that the key legends reflect the current mode and state.
 So, for instance, if you have already typed the key to indicate the top of a letter, the keyboard would look like this :

-The Shwa keyboard is normally augmented by a row of Control keys across the top:
+The Musa keyboard is often augmented by some of the following Control keys:

 The Backspace erases the letter to the left of the cursor (usually the last one you typed).

 The Escape key deletes the top you just typed.
 It usually replaces the Backspace key when you've typed a top, thus also reminding you where you are in your typing.